 As a second layer of defense, it is imperative that you also harden your systems: use cryptographic keys instead of passwords, deploy TLS encryption wherever possible and update your systems regularly, ideally weekly.
 Failing to implement a second layer of defense means that your services will be wide open if somebody makes a mistake on the first level.
 Do not trust your firewall as your only security measure!

 Deploy Scanning Tools

 Trust is good, and control is better.
-We are humans, and humans make mistakes.
+However, we are humans, and humans make mistakes.
 As ops personnel, we should accept that somewhere, and someone will make a mistake.

-Instead of trying to assign blame, it is recommended that ops teams follow a blameless culture and try to harden their systems by deploying tools to detect security vulnerabilities before others do.
+Instead of assigning blame, it is recommended that ops teams follow a blameless culture and try to harden their systems by deploying tools to detect security vulnerabilities before others do.
 These tools can be run in an automated fashion regularly to identify issues before they become incidents.

 The Exoscale API can be scripted to extract all IP addresses currently in use and to scan them automatically.
 Some noteworthy tools to perform the actual scan include nmap, the Burp Suite, Nessus, OpenVAS or CScanner.

 As a general rule, your firewall should be implemented so that it filters both ingress (going towards your servers) and egress (going out from your servers).
 Furthermore, your servers should be deployed into separate security groups (security zones) based on their role.

 For example, a database will allow connections from the application servers but not from the Internet.
 Therefore, database servers should be put into their security groups and allow connections only from the application server security group.

 Suppose remote access to the database servers is desired.
 In that case, it is recommended that this remote access be done using a jump host or a VPN, as database servers do not always allow for deploying encrypted connections using TLS (see below).
 Passwords may travel plain text over the Internet if accessed directly.